 My design today is a classic snowman decorated with a hat, a carrot nose, coal eyes, and a smile.

-These chocolate snowmen are sitting on top of chocolate dipped marshmallows.
+These chocolate snowmen are sitting on top of chocolate-dipped marshmallows.

-You can make homemade marshmallows using the recipe from my Starfish S’mores post and cut them into egg shapes and dip them in melted and tempered pure chocolate or melted confectionery coating/candy melts.
+You can make homemade marshmallows using the recipe from my Starfish S'mores post cut them into egg shapes and dip them in melted and tempered pure chocolate or melted confectionery coating/candy melts.

-I love the homemade marshmallows, but if you don’t want to go through that much effort, you can take a shortcut and use store-bought marshmallows using the technique I used to make Sea Creature Marshmallows.
+I love homemade marshmallows, but if you don't want to go through that much effort, you can take a shortcut and use store-bought marshmallows using the technique I used to make Sea Creature Marshmallows.
 Either way, kids and adults will love these sweet treats.